 5. Bathroom Needs Change

 Having accidents in the house become more common as dogs age.
 Your dog may have difficulty getting outside fast enough or even forget to ask to go out when it’s time.
-Loss of bladder control in aging dogs is common, a dog dealing with urinary incontinence may benefit from an elevated bed like the SleePee Time bed or even diapers to avoid a mess.
+Loss of bladder control in aging dogs is common, a dog dealing with urinary incontinence may benefit from a male wrap or dog diapers to avoid a mess.